About

 Values

-During my 12 years in audiology, I’ve worked with patients who have received exceptional hearing care elsewhere.
+Since 2010, I’ve worked with patients who have received exceptional hearing care elsewhere.
 But for some patients, their experience with audiology has not met their needs.

 Because of this, Nashville’s Hearing and Communication Center operates on the following values: